blackshirt/tls13/README.md

 > [!Warning]
 >
 > Implementing TLS 1.3 is a hard and full of cullprits that you should aware.
-> This module does not recommended for production use, its intended only for learning purposes,
+> This module does not finished yet and does not recommended for production use,
+> Its intended only for learning purposes.
+>
+> Basic of messages parsing, performing handshake processing, decryption/encryption record almost has been implemented.
+> With strict and limited configuration of openssl s_server command for local testing below,
+> I can perform full TLS 1.3 handshake phase and send application data

 This module only support limited subset of TLS 1.3 standard.
 - Client only (server maybe in plan)